Predictions for photon-jet correlations at forward rapidities in heavy-ion collisions: Numerical results

 The inclusion of VLEs strongly increases the jet-suppression at the low-$p_T$ values by an approximate factor of $2$ for $p_T\le 20$~GeV.
 The relatively strong effect of VLEs at these $\pT$ values can be attributed to the fact that the jet \textit{energy} is quite high, $E \gg \pT$, opening up the phase space for multiple emissions.

 Figure~\ref{fig:deta} compares the distributions in rapidities of jets and photons obtained for the cases of in-medium jet propagation to the cases without in-medium jet-propagation obtained directly from \katie\ for the different gluon TMDs.
-As can be seen, the presence of the jet--medium interactions leads overall to a considerable suppression of the rapidity distributions in comparison to the cases without the in-medium evolution.
+The suppression due to non-linearities is visible in all the considered scenarios.
+The nonlinear effects slow down the energy evolution of gluon density which is than visible in lower slope of rapidity distribution of results with saturation.
+Furthermore as can be seen, the presence of the jet--medium interactions leads overall to a considerable suppression of the rapidity distributions in comparison to the cases without the in-medium evolution.
 While the upper panel of Fig.~\ref{fig:deta} shows the rapidity distributions for jet particles undergoing only in-medium scatterings and medium-induced radiations, in the lower panel, the distributions that additionally include VLEs are presented.
 When the corresponding cases of the jet--medium interactions with and without VLEs are compared, the distributions with VLEs exhibit a stronger suppression for all the considered TMDs.
 Overall, the scenario that includes both the saturation and VLEs gives the largest suppression.

-Furthermore, it is quite close to the NCTEQ case because the Sudakov resummation was performed for both scenarios: NCTEQ and Pb KS.
+Figure~\ref{fig:dphibdim} shows the azimuthal-angle decorrelations for the jet--photon pairs, where the jets follow the BDIM evolution, in comparison to results without the in-medium jet evolution.
+The cases with the jet evolution exhibit a strong suppression at $\Delta\phi=\pi$, which becomes significantly less pronounced at smaller values of $\Delta\phi$ where the distributions with and without the jet--medium interactions start to converge.

+First of all one can observe much more suppressed distributions for the TMDs with the saturation than for the results with KS-linear TMD.
+This difference occurs both for the cases with and without the in-medium jet-evolution.
+We attribute this effect to saturation effects which are consequence of gluon recombination at low $x$.
+In the nearly back to back region the imbalance, i.e.\ $k_T$ of the off-shell initial-state gluon is small.
+In the saturation scenario such low $k_T<Q_s$, where $Q_s$ is a saturation scale, gluons are suppressed leading to suppression of the cross-section.
+This is however not the case in the linear case.
+Therefore we see such pronounced difference between the considered scenarios.
+Now as one moves toward the smaller $\Delta\phi$ one is probing gluons with larger $k_T$ and the differences diminish.